 Having said all this, I want to be clear: at present there is more than one possible outcome here.
-The actual outcome, obviously, will be based on decisions made now.
-As a people we will either decide to pursue some variant on the kinds of goals discussed here, or at the appointed time, once our present debt-fueled economic bubble runs its course and collapses, when the dirt settles we will have returned to a fundamentally feudal type of society, advanced technology notwithstanding, in which a chronic lack of good-paying work will render the majority impoverished, struggling, and dependent in large measure on the good graces of their elders or on a shrinking population of fortunate haves.
+The actual outcome, obviously, will be based on decisions made now, or within the next decade.
+As a people we will either decide to pursue some variant on the kinds of goals discussed here, or at the appointed time, once our present debt-fueled economic bubble will run its course and collapses.
+When the dirt settles, we will have found ourselves returning, by necessity, to a fundamentally feudal type of society, advanced technology notwithstanding, in which a chronic lack of good-paying work will render the majority impoverished, struggling, and dependent in large measure on the good graces of their elders or on a shrinking population of fortunate haves.

 Those who flocked to cities believing them to be havens of opportunity might find themselves in serious trouble.
 For our urbanized masses long ago forgot how to grow food; they believe it comes from grocery stores.
 Most cannot make simple home or car repairs.
 Without a car in a typical American urban or suburban environment, you are effectively stranded.
 In the case of an extended power outage as the result of a major emergency, most would have no idea how to heat their homes in cold weather without risking starting dangerous fires and taking their apartment-bound neighbors out with them.

 In such a world, philosophy as a professional activity would probably have no future.

 We have surveyed Auguste Comte’s Law of Three Stages, which converged on Third Stage philosophy and civilization as its ideal.
 With a 20-20 hindsight Comte could never have mustered, we found this ideal wanting on numerous grounds.